marcoromanelli-github/docs/account/account.md

 ## How to get an account and a CPU quota on Star

 To be able to work on the Star cluster, you must have an account and you must have been granted CPU time on the system.
-There are two ways to achieve this:

 ### Hofstra Quota